cloudflare/cloudflare-docs/content/health-checks/health-checks-analytics.md

 #### Solution

-Check the IP entered for the origin in Cloudflare’s Health Checks configuration or the IP returned via DNS for the origin hostname.
+Check the IP entered for the origin in Cloudflare's Health Checks configuration or the IP returned via DNS for the origin hostname.

 ### HTTP Invalid Response